PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 17:23:15
+Last updated: 2024-04-02 17:23:50
-Random Quote: Look back over the past, with its changing empires that rose and fell, and you can foresee the future, too. - Marcus Aurelius
+Random Quote: If facts are the seeds that later produce knowledge and wisdom, then the emotions and the impressions of the senses are the fertile soil in which the seeds must grow. - Rachel Carson